oasis-open/csaf-documentation/workshop/index.md

 # The CSAFversum or the Language of Security Information

-## Exclusive workshops and Ask-the-Expert sessions around the topic of Common Security Advisory Framework (CSAF)
+## Common Security Advisory Framework (CSAF) Exclusive Workshops and Ask-the-Expert Sessions

 - 12-15 December, 2023
 - Location: Germany (TBA)